Anthony Kennedy

-Anthony McLeod Kennedy (born July 23, 1936) is an American attorney and jurist who served as an associate justice of the Supreme Court of the United States from 1988 until his retirement in 2018.
-He was nominated to the court in 1987 by President Ronald Reagan, and sworn in on February 18, 1988.
+Anthony McLeod Kennedy (born July 23, 1936) is an American lawyer who served as an associate justice of the Supreme Court of the United States from 1988 until his retirement in 2018.
+He was nominated to the court in 1987 by President Ronald Reagan, and after being unanimously confirmed by the U.S. Senate was sworn in on February 18, 1988.
 After the retirement of Sandra Day O'Connor in 2006, he was considered the swing vote on many of the Roberts Court's 5–4 decisions.

 Born in Sacramento, California, Kennedy took over his father's legal practice in Sacramento after graduating from Stanford University and Harvard Law School.
 Kennedy became a U.S. federal judge in 1975 when President Gerald Ford appointed him to the United States Court of Appeals for the Ninth Circuit.
 In November 1987, after two failed attempts at nominating a successor to Associate Justice Lewis F. Powell Jr., President Reagan nominated Kennedy to the Supreme Court.
 Kennedy won unanimous confirmation from the United States Senate in February 1988.
 Following the death of Antonin Scalia in February 2016, Kennedy became the senior associate justice of the court.
-Kennedy retired during the presidency of Donald Trump and was succeeded by his former law clerk, Brett Kavanaugh.
+Kennedy retired during Donald Trump's first term and was succeeded by his former law clerk, Brett Kavanaugh.
 Following O'Connor's death in 2023, Kennedy is the oldest living former Supreme Court justice.

 Kennedy authored the majority opinion in several important cases—including Boumediene v.
 Bush, Citizens United v.
 FEC, and four major gay rights cases: Romer v.
 Evans, Lawrence v.
 Texas, United States v.
 Windsor, and Obergefell v.
 Hodges.
 He also co-authored the controlling opinion in Planned Parenthood v.
 Casey along with Justices Sandra Day O’Connor and David Souter.

 Early life and education

 Kennedy was born and raised in a Catholic family in Sacramento, California.
 His ancestry was mainly Irish, with some Scottish, German, and English ancestry as well.
 He was the son of Anthony J. Kennedy (1902–1963), an attorney with a reputation for influence in the California State Legislature, and Gladys (née McLeod; 1904–1981), who participated in many local civic activities.
-As a boy, Kennedy came into contact with prominent politicians of the day, such as California Governor and future Chief Justice of the United States Earl Warren.
+As a boy, Kennedy came into contact with prominent politicians of the day, such as California governor and future chief justice of the United States Earl Warren.
 As a young man, Kennedy served as a page in the California State Senate.
 Kennedy attended C. K. McClatchy High School, where he was an honors student and graduated in 1954.

 Following in his mother's footsteps, Kennedy enrolled at Stanford University where he developed an interest in constitutional law.
 After spending his senior year at the London School of Economics, Kennedy graduated Phi Beta Kappa from Stanford in 1958 with a Bachelor of Arts degree in political science.
 Kennedy then attended Harvard Law School, graduating in 1961 with a Bachelor of Laws, cum laude.